 Depreciation

-Depreciation is a valuable tax minimisation strategy for investment property owners, allowing you to claim deductions for the decline in value of building structures and plant & equipment over time.
+Depreciation allows you to claim deductions for the decline in value of building structures and plant & equipment over time.

-When you spend cash on renovations and equipment for the property you cannot immediately write it off as a deduction.
+When you spend cash on renovations and equipment for an asset you cannot immediately write it off as a deduction.
 Instead it is added to the cost base; and then depreciated to zero over it's useful life.

 Year Property Value Cost Base Depreciation Tax Saving